I was awake and in the living room before 7 a.m.

 My mom didn't live to go grey.

-I must get the early‑to‑grey gene from my sperm donor’s side.
+I must have inherited the early-to-grey gene from my sperm donor’s side.

 My mom was just shy of turning 65 when she died and didn't have one single grey hair to her name.